Springy Chimichurri Pasta Salad

 - ½ cup crumbled feta cheese

-- Blend the parsley, olive oil, vinegar, garlic and salt in a blender until smooth; add more olive oil as needed.
+- Blend parsley, 1/4 cup olive oil, vinegar, garlic and 1/4 teaspoon salt in a blender until smooth; add more olive oil for a thinner consistency.
 Alternately, put the ingredients into a deep bowl or pot and blend with an immersion blender until smooth.

-- Toss zucchini and broccoli florets with 2 tablespoons olive oil and salt in a large bowl; spread onto the prepared baking sheet.
+- Toss zucchini and broccoli florets with 2 tablespoons olive oil and 1/2 teaspoon salt in a large bowl; spread onto the prepared baking sheet.

 - Roast in preheated oven until the vegetables are cooked through and starting to char, about 20 minutes.

-- While the vegetables roast, bring a large pot of salted water to a boil.
+- Bring a large pot of salted water to a boil.
 Cook penne pasta at a boil until al dente, 9 to 11 minutes; drain and rinse under cold running water to cool completely.

-- Transfer penne to a large bowl and toss with 1 tablespoon olive oil; add the cooked vegetables, 1 cup prepared chimichurri, peas, walnuts, feta cheese, and lemon zest to the pasta and toss to mix.
+- Transfer penne to a large bowl and toss with 1 tablespoon olive oil; add the cooked vegetables, 1 cup prepared chimichurri, peas, walnuts, feta cheese, and lemon zest until well mixed.

 What others are saying